bcrobinson/talks/fes-lightning/slides/2-basics.md

 <section data-markdown>
 <textarea data-template>

-### interfaces
+### Interfaces
-Used to define what Objects look like
+Used to define what objects look like

 ```typescript
 interface Cat {